Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 **Snow Hydrology - Spring Quarter, 2023**

-The course will cover a number of fundamental topics related to data analysis including statistical inference testing and error estimation, use of linear and quantile-based regression models, Monte Carlo simulation, time series analysis, Bayes theorem, and data visualization using modern computer techniques.
+The course will cover a number of fundamental topics related to snow hydrology including phases of water, evolution of a snowpack, mass balance, energy balance, and measuring, plotting, analyzing snow and energy balance timeseries.

 | **CEWA 568A** | SLN 11962 | 3 units |
 | **CEWA 568B PCE** | SLN 11963 | 3 units |